pcfreak30/skyd/doc/sips/SIP-0001 - Merklized Data Machine.md

 interrupt even if the signal arrives too late to prevent an update from being applied.

-Interrupts are particularly useful when reading data from the file contract.
-In the example case of video streaming, the renter will be attempting to cache data to improve the user experience.
-If the user seeks to a new part of the stream, the renter may with to cancel a read operation to fill the cache so that bandwidth is freed up to fetch data that is actively blocking the user from seeing the video stream.
+Interrupts are particularly useful when reading data from the host.
+In the example of video streaming, the renter will be attempting to cache data to improve the user experience, grabbing parts of the video that the user has not needed yet but is about to need soon.
+If the user suddenly seeks to a new part of the stream, these anticipatory fetches will no longer be relevant.
+Being able to cancel them will free up bandwidth to fetch data that the user needs immediately.

 ### Execution Modes

-#### ReadOnly Mode
+#### Read Only Mode

-If a program specifies an empty value for the 'Contract', the MDM will execute in ReadOnly mode.
-No lock is needed, no signatures are needed, and many ReadOnly MDMs can execute simultaneously.
-ReadOnly MDM instances can even execute in parallel to ReadWrite MDMs operating on the same data.
+If a program has the 'Contract' field set to the value 'ReadOnly', the MDM will execute in read only mode.
+No lock is needed, no signatures are needed, and many read only MDMs can execute simultaneously.
+Read only MDM instances can even execute in parallel to read-write MDMs operating on the same data.

-An immediate advantage to supporting a ReadOnly mode that is non-exclusive with ReadWrite mode is that a renter can upload and download from the same contract at the same time, allowing a single host to simultaneously saturate both the upload bandwidth and the download bandwidth of a renter on a single connection.
+An immediate advantage to supporting a read only mode that is non-exclusive with read-write mode is that a renter can upload and download from the same contract at the same time, allowing a single host to simultaneously saturate both the upload bandwidth and the download bandwidth of a renter on a single connection using a single contract.
 This also greatly improves the responsiveness of the renter for streaming downloads when a user is currently uploading large amounts of data.

-Another advantage of ReadOnly modes is that data publishing is better supported.
+Another advantage of read only mode is that data publishing is better supported.
 Many clients can read the same data at once, and a publisher can update the data concurrently without disrupting reads that are in progress or causing hiccups for their users.

-Race conditions between ReadOnly MDMs and ReadWrite MDMs are handled at the instruction level.
+Race conditions between read only programs and read-write programs are handled at the instruction level.
+Each instruction will gain exclusive access to the data on disk before performing a read or write, and then will release that exclusivity before finishing execution.
+This means that a single read only program which reads the exact same location multiple times may get different results each time.
+This caveat is exclusive to read only programs, as read-write programs have a lock on the contract which excludes all other read-write programs.

-#### ReadWrite Mode
+#### Read-Write Mode

-An MDM can be set to run in ReadWrite mode by setting the 'Contract' value of the program equal to an existing file contract ID.
+An MDM can be set to run in read-write mode by setting the 'Contract' value of the program equal to an existing file contract ID.
 When locking the contract, the caller must provide a signature that proves they have knowledge of the private key of the contract.
-An MDM running in ReadWrite mode has full access to all of the instructions in the MDM, including the ones that modify the contract data.
+An MDM running in read-write mode has full access to all of the instructions in the MDM, including the ones that modify the contract data.
 Before the MDM starts running, an exclusive lock must be obtained on the contract that is being modified.
-The exclusive lock will not block ReadOnly MDMs, however it will block parallel attempts to PayByContract or RenewContract on the same contract.
+The exclusive lock will not block read only MDMs, however it will block other RPCs which need access to the contract, such as any RPC attempting to renew the contract.

-The contract lock will prevent all other processes from updating the contract because other processes that can update the contract may change the filesize or Merkle root, which would invalidate any updates and proofs made by the ReadWrite MDM.
+The contract lock will prevent all other processes from updating the contract because other processes that can update the contract may change the filesize or Merkle root, which would invalidate any updates and proofs made by the read-write MDM.

 The lock around the contract is held until the program is completed.
 If the caller has sent a valid presigned a file contract covering the update, the lock